ruthrootz/azure-certifications-study-notes/az-204/scott-duffy-course.md

     - blob containers
         - types of containers
             - private: no anonymous read access
-            - blob: anonymous read access for blobs
+            - blob: anonymous read access for all the blobs
             - container: anonymous read access for entire container
     - accessing data from storage account
-        - under the storage account's properties, there is a URL for each of the service types (blob, file, queue, table, Data Lake, static website)
+        - under the storage account's properties, there is a URL for each of the container types (blob, file, queue, table, Data Lake, static website)
             - if you have read-only geo-redundant storage enabled, you get a secondary endpoint for each type as well
         - under access keys you will find the access keys that enable full access to the entire account
-            - hitting the endpoint for a file or account/service with the key will serve you the file/account/service
+            - hitting the endpoint for a file/account/container with the key will serve you the file/account/container
-        - under shared access signature (SAS) you can select permissions and a time duration that the files/services can be accesses and then generate a token that can be appended to the endpoint URLs
+        - under shared access signature (SAS) you can select permissions and a time duration that the files/containers can be accesses and then generate a token that can be appended to the endpoint URLs
-- managed storage accounts are the accounts Azure makes when you create a VM, open the cloud shell for the first time, etc., you don't create them directly

 ### CosmosDB
 - no-SQL, non-relational DB